 \section{Conclusions}

 In this paper, we propose mcBERT especially focusing on zero-shot slot filling.
 We attempt to apply momentum contrastive learning and use BERT to initialize our encoders.
 To apply contrastive learning, we suggest constructing contrastive samples of two types: template and synthetic samples.
 We found that our findings successfully contribute to the performance improvement and eventually achieved new a state-of-the-art.
 This may stem from learning suitable representations, that is, we believe that our proposed model stably learns to cluster the slot types and their corresponding slot entities and captures semantic patterns precisely by momentum contrastive learning and BERT's representation.
-We also believe that our approach is not only limited to the slot filling task, but also applicable in various sequence labeling tasks, such as named entity recognition, which remains as future work.
+We believe that our approach is applicable in various sequence labeling tasks, such as named entity recognition, which remains future work.